When You Can’t Get Medicaid And Can’t Afford Obamacare

 Short-Term Medical Insurance for Nearly a Year

-These insurance plans are called “short-term” because they were developed to meet consumers’ needs when they were between major medical plan coverage or were waiting for major medical coverage to begin.
-However, they do provide an opportunity to have coverage similar to major medical for nearly a one-year time frame.
+These insurance plans are called “short-term” because they were developed to meet consumers’ needs when they were between traditional health plan coverage or were waiting for health insurance coverage to begin.
+However, they do provide an opportunity to have coverage to help protect health and financial wellness in up to a one-year time frame.

 How is this possible?
 Unlike Obamacare plans, there are some medical questions and preexisting condition limitations.
 However, for healthy people, the savings can be significant.